ericniyon/challenge/README.md

 ## This apis are documented Django Auth API With Djoser (v1)

 ## Endpoint can be accessed from /swagger which is the welcome link  or /redoc

+### For the documantation client collection containing the aall order features made by client and are protected